 Blends well with: Basil, Cistus (Rock Rose), Geranium, Lavender, Oregano, Rose, Thyme

 Uses: Most commonly used in the care of sensitive, oily skin and acne.
 Use sparingly with dry skin (20% in combination with Geranium, Lavender or Rose Waters).
 Use in a facial mask with honey and clay.
 Can simply be used as a refreshing body spray or light perfume.

-Helps relieve hysteria for both children and adults, and is effective in helping individuals with ADHD to focus.
-Indicated for use in sudden shock.
-Provides physical support during abstention from addictive substances and detoxification, including smoking cessation.
-Stops caffeine jitters and the effects of overindulgence quickly.
+Neroli is calming for both children and adults, and is effective in helping individuals with ADHD to focus.
+Useful in cases of sudden shock.
+Provides emotional support during abstention from addictive substances and detoxification, including smoking cessation.
+Quickly reduces caffeine jitters and the effects of overindulgence.

-Combines with Rock Rose and Oregano or Thyme, Neroli Water is beneficial in the treatment of thrush.
-As a digestive aid, helps relieve heartburn and reflux.
-Applied to the abdomen or acupuncture digestive points, can relieve bloating, gas, cramps and constipation.
+Combined with Rock Rose and Oregano or Thyme, Neroli Water is beneficial in the treatment of thrush.
+As a digestive aid, it helps relieve heartburn and reflux.
+Applied to the abdomen or acupuncture digestive points, can help relieve bloating, gas, cramps and constipation.
 Used in cooking for sweets, jams and beverages.